chain4energy/c4e-chain/x/cfeclaim/README.md

 The `MsgRemoveCampaign` can be submitted by the campaign owner to initiate the removal of a campaign.
 All the assets within the campaign are returned to the owner before removal.
+This message can be only used if the campaign is not enabled.

 ### Structure